SC Freedom of Information Act (FOIA)

 Small city map (1.5 x 5 feet, approximately)... $10

-If oversized documents or large quantities are sent to a third party for copying, the requestor will be charged the actual dollar amount of the invoice for the work.
+If oversized documents or large quantities are sent to a third party for copying, the requestor will be charged the actual dollar amount of the invoice for the work, in addition to any staff time.

 SOUTH CAROLINA FREEDOM OF INFORMATION ACT